Learning Optimal Prescriptive Trees from Observational Data: Experiments

 \subsubsection{Synthetic Data.}

 The synthetic data has real covariates but our methods only allow for binary features to split on.
-We thus discretize each covariate feature into ten buckets corresponding to quantiles from a normal distribution.
+We thus discretize each covariate feature into ten buckets corresponding to deciles from a normal distribution.
 Since the outcome distribution is known by construction (it is linear), we learn the potential outcomes using both linear regression (LR) and lasso regression with $\alpha = 0.08$ (Lasso), knowing that the latter will be a slightly less accurate predictor.
 We also use true propensity scores--they are known by construction--as well as two methods to estimate propensity scores: logistic regression (Log) and decision trees (DT).
 Therefore, there will be six doubly robust methods, each corresponding to a pair of models for IPW and DM.
-These methods are then compared to K-PT and B-PT.
-All approaches are allotted a solve time of 1 hour.